TimeZero makes its (mini-r)evolution on iOS

 Not sure I like that!

-2. It is a pity they have not brought us to integrate with TimeZero Navigator PC, such that the synchronization of waypoints and routes.
-Navigator remote control on an iPad during navigation, including the control of the autopilot, AIS, and radar seems obvious nowadays with all the manufacturers chart plotter offering such features.
-Still TimeZero shows no signs in this direction.
+2. It's a shame they haven't yet brought us an integration with TimeZero Navigator on PC, such as synchronization of waypoints and routes.
+Control Navigator remotely on an iPad while navigating, including autopilot control, time limit, and radar seems obvious these days with all chart plotter manufacturers offering such features.
+The fact remains that TimeZero gives no sign in this direction.

-Recently, it seems to me that the price we pay cards on PC, they could allow us to use these maps on iOS at no additional cost!
+Lately, it seems to me that at the price we pay for the cards on PC, they could allow us to use these same maps on iOS at no additional cost!

 Comments are closed.